-If the aircraft is equipped with an autopilot or a stability augmentation system, then test fly the aircraft and verify that the operation TFM-30 does not have adverse effects on these systems.
-After checking for gross effects at a safe altitude, fly an approach with each of the different navigation systems coupled to the autopilot (ILS, GPS, etc.) and look for any anomalies.
+If the aircraft is equipped with an autopilot or a stability augmentation system, then test fly the aircraft and verify that operation of the TFM-403 transceiver does not have adverse effects on these systems.
+After checking for gross effects at a safe altitude, fly an approach with each of the different navigation systems coupled to the autopilot (ILS, GPS ETC.) and look for any anomalies.